anttih/purescript-rx/README.md

     instance observableFunctor :: Functor Observable

+    instance semigroupObservable :: Semigroup (Observable a)

 ### Values

     combineLatest :: forall a b c. (a -> b -> c) -> Observable a -> Observable b -> Observable c

+    concat :: forall a.
+Observable a -> Observable a -> Observable a

     empty :: forall a.
 Observable a

+    flatMap :: forall a b.
+Observable a -> (a -> Observable b) -> Observable b

+    fromArray :: forall a. [a] -> Observable a

     just :: forall a. a -> Observable a